 However, if you’re planning a more chilled visit and want to just explore Copenhagen on foot or by bike, and to check out free attractions like Nyhavn, the David Museum, Freetown Christiania and some of the great food markets, the Copenhagen Card might not save you much.

 It’s also worth bearing in mind that, depending on when you visit, some of the attractions included with the card may be closed.
-You may not want to use your Copenhagen card on a Monday, for example, as Mondays are the most common closing day.

 The Copenhagen Card website has a useful section detailing which sights are open on a Monday, so if there are any places that you particularly want to visit check the website first before you plan your itinerary.